kbss-cvut/record-manager-ui/doc/development.md

 To run the application in development mode use `npm run dev`.
 By default, the application is accessible from http://localhost:5173.

-### Running with Dockerized Services and Internal Authorization
+### Development with Dockerized Services

+It is possible to develop the frontend over prepared docker services.

+#### Using Internal Authorization

 This section describes the development scenario when developer uses [dockerized services with internal authorization](../deploy/internal-auth/docker-compose.yml) to develop.